GeoDaCenter/opioid-policy-scan/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Opioid Environment Policy Scan (OEPS) Data Warehouse
+# Opioid Environment Policy Scan (OEPS) Database

 *Updated April 2021*

 ## About

-The Opioid Environment Policy Scan provides access to data at multiple spatial scales to help characterize the multi-dimensional risk environment impacting opioid use in justice populations across the United States.
+The Opioid Environment Policy Scan is a database providng access to data at multiple spatial scales to help characterize the multi-dimensional risk environment impacting opioid use in justice populations across the United States.

 This repository stores scripts used to wrangle, clean, join, and visualize data for the Opioid Environment Policy Scan, available to the JCOIN Network through the JCOIN Data Commons.
-This documentation provides variable metadata and data details for variable constructs included in the Policy Scan.
+The [Documentation](https://docs.google.com/document/d/18NPWpuUfFTrKll9_ERHzVDmpNCETTzwjJt_FsIvmSrc/edit?usp=sharing) provides metadata and descriptions for variable constructs included in the Policy Scan.

 The Policy Scan will be further developed as a data visualization product to characterize the multi-dimensional risk environment impacting the opioid crisis in the United States.

 We welcome questions, comments or feedback through our [Request Form](https://docs.google.com/forms/d/e/1FAIpQLSd53yogyubGxepfwQymS_699DIGRpraSNaKb0PEPMl9rCo1Tg/viewform), or contact Susan Paykin at spaykin at uchicago dot edu.

 ## Documentation
-Please refer to the full [Data Documentation](https://docs.google.com/document/d/18NPWpuUfFTrKll9_ERHzVDmpNCETTzwjJt_FsIvmSrc/edit?usp=sharing).
+Please refer to the [Data Documentation](https://docs.google.com/document/d/18NPWpuUfFTrKll9_ERHzVDmpNCETTzwjJt_FsIvmSrc/edit?usp=sharing).

 ## Citation
 Marynia Kolak, Qinyun Lin, Susan Paykin, Moksha Menghaney, & Angela Li.
 (2021, May 11).
 GeoDaCenter/opioid-policy-scan: Opioid Environment Policy Scan Data Warehouse (Version v0.1-beta).
 Zenodo. http://doi.org/10.5281/zenodo.4747876